Matthew 13

 Matthew 13 is the thirteenth chapter in the Gospel of Matthew in the New Testament section of the Christian Bible.
-Verses 3 to 52 of this chapter form the third of the five Discourses of Matthew, called the Parabolic Discourse, based on the parables of the Kingdom.
+This chapter contains the third of the five Discourses of Matthew, called the Parabolic Discourse, based on the parables of the Kingdom.
 At the end of the chapter, Jesus is rejected by the people of his hometown, Nazareth.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 58 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: